What is Gastritis?

-Gastritis marked by erosions or ulcers in the stomach lining is called erosive gastritis.
-It can be brought on by heavy stress, alcoholism, or prolonged use of NSAIDs.
+Gastritis by erosions or ulcers in the stomach lining is erosive gastritis.
+It can be brought on by heavy stress, alcoholism, or long-term use of NSAIDs.
 Abdominal pain, nausea, and vomiting are some of the symptoms.
-Medication to lower stomach acid and encourage stomach lining healing may be used as part of the treatment.
+Medication to lower stomach acid and encourage Stomach lining healing may be used as part of the treatment.

-Reflux gastritis is caused by the repeated exposure of the stomach lining to stomach acid, which can occur in people with gastroesophageal reflux disease (GERD).
+Reflux gastritis occurs by repeatedly exposing the stomach lining to stomach acid, which can occur in people with gastroesophageal reflux disease (GERD).
 Over time, this can cause inflammation and damage to the stomach lining.
 Treatment may involve medications to reduce stomach acid, control GERD symptoms, and lifestyle changes such as avoiding certain foods and losing weight if necessary.

 Radiation therapy for cancer can cause a specific type of gastritis called radiation gastritis.
-It can result in stomach lining scarring, ulceration, and inflammation.
+It can result in Stomach lining scarring, ulceration, and inflammation.
 Abdominal pain, nausea, and vomiting are some of the symptoms.
-In addition to lifestyle modifications like avoiding particular foods, treatment options may include drugs to regulate symptoms and reduce inflammation.
-Surgery might be required in some circumstances to heal stomach lining damage.
+In addition to lifestyle modifications like avoiding particular foods, treatment options may include drugs to regulate signs and reduce inflammation.
+Surgery might be necessary in some circumstances to heal Stomach lining damage.